Existence of a Radner equilibrium in a model with transaction costs: Introduction

-Single-agent models with proportional transaction costs in continuous time often lead to optimal strategies that operate on a local time time scale, which is singular with respect to the Lebesgue measure ($dt$); see, for instance, \cite{DN90MOR} and \cite{SS94AAP}.
-This presents a challenge for continuous-time equilibrium models: When consumption occurs on a $dt$-time scale and transaction costs are leaving the economy on a local time scale, what is the appropriate time scale for market clearing?
-As the time discretization gets finer, our discrete-time equilibrium passes to a continuous-time equilibrium with investment and consumption occurring on the same $dt$-time scale.
-We show that our discrete-time equilibrium converges as the time step goes to zero, and we show that the limit is indeed a continuous-time equilibrium.
+In our model, two exponential investors receive unspanned income, consume, and trade in an annuity market on an infinite time horizon.
+The individual agent's optimal investment problem in the presence of proportional transaction costs is well-studied and dates back to \cite{MC76JET} and \cite{DN90MOR}.
+The equilibrium setting in \cite{VV99ET} is most similar to ours: In \cite{VV99ET}, a continuum of agents trade in two annuities in an overlapping generations equilibrium while one of the annuities faces real proportional transaction costs from trading.
+However, \cite{VV99ET} assume that the zero transaction cost economy supports an equilibrium in which the agents' wealth first increases then decreases.
+We make no such assumption, and our model does not exhibit this behavior.
+We provide an example of an equilibrium with proportional transaction costs, which derives all traded asset prices endogenously and analytically describes the effect of transaction costs on the equilibrium interest rate.

 Understanding the effects of transaction costs analytically is often not possible.
 In \cite{JS04fS}, \cite{ST13SICON}, and \cite{KMK16MF}, the authors derive a Taylor expansion for the single-agent value function and no-trade boundaries for small transaction costs.
-In equilibrium, we seek to understand the effect of transaction costs on the equilibrium interest rate.
-We derive an explicit formula for the interest rate in terms of the transaction costs in continuous time.
+In equilibrium, we seek to understand the effect of transaction costs on the agents' behavior and equilibrium interest rate.
+The closeness of the agents' input parameters determine explicitly when the agents are motivated to trade in equilibrium.
+We also derive an explicit formula for the interest rate in terms of the transaction costs in continuous time.
+For agents $i=1,2$, we let $\alpha_i>0$ be agent $i$'s risk aversion, $\beta_i>0$ be the time-preference parameter for consumption, $\mu_i$ be agent $i$'s income stream's drift, and $\sigma_i$ be the volatility of the (unspanned) Brownian component in agent $i$'s income stream.
+We let $\lambda\in[0,1)$ be the proportional transaction cost parameter.
+Then in an equilibrium in which agent 1 chooses to buy and agent 2 chooses to sell, the equilibrium interest rate is given explicitly by

+The relationship between the agents' risk aversions determine whether equilibrium interest rates will increase or decrease when transaction costs are introduced.
+Our model shows that typically the presence of transaction costs will decrease the equilibrium interest rate.
+However, when one agent seeks to trade aggressively in order to ensure her future consumption while the other agent trades timidly and consumes more readily, then it is possible for small transaction costs to increase the equilibrium interest rate.
+In this case, the agents balance each other in their consumption timing and risk appetites so that a premium is placed on the annuity's future consumption stream when transaction costs are introduced.
+Our model is admittedly stylized, yet it captures the equilibrium interest rate and trading behavior with transaction costs in a long-standing, classical setting.